 Cyclops and Storm never fulfill their potential

-In the first three movies, Cyclops and his story are pushed to the side in favor of putting Wolverine front and center, with Scott’s death in “The Last Stand” occurring completely offscreen.
-Thankfully, Cyclops gets a little more love in “Apocalypse” and “Dark Phoenix,” but remains largely overshadowed by Xavier, Magneto, and other characters.
+Cyclops and his tale are shunted to the side in favor of putting Wolverine front and center in the first three movies, with Scott’s death in “The Last Stand” occurring completely offscreen.
+This is done in order to place the focus on Wolverine.
+Cyclops gets a bit more attention in “Apocalypse” and “Dark Phoenix,” which is a blessing; yet, he continues to be overshadowed by Xavier, Magneto, and other characters.

 Wolverine wrestles with his past

 The tragedy that befell Wolverine is, without a doubt, the overarching theme of each and every “X-Men” movie.
 Even though “X-Men Origins: Wolverine” does a thorough job of chronicling his biography, the movie’s conclusion has Logan forget almost all about his existence before 1985.
 This indicates that Logan has a poor memory due to the fact that he was born in the early 1800s.

 Both “X-Men” and “X2” deal with Logan’s lost memories, with the latter digging directly into his prior participation with the Weapon X program, which lays the stage for his first solo film.
 Both of these films are part of the X-Men franchise.
 However, Logan’s history continues to follow him even after he has a confrontation with William Stryker (Brian Cox), the man who was responsible for creating him.

 In both “The Last Stand” and “The Wolverine,” which was released in 2013, Logan bemoans Jean Grey’s passing and blames his role in bringing about her destruction.
 In “Days of Future Past,” he is given the opportunity to alter the course of history; nevertheless, in “Apocalypse,” despite the fact that his efforts were successful, he is nonetheless subjected to horrific treatment at the hands of Weapon X.